opiproject/opi-api/network/cloud-services/README.md

 - NAT: network address translation for any traffic going in/out of a VPC to public domain or to another VPC
 - NextHop: defines routing peers (adjacencies) for L3 traffic routing/ecmp

-Object structure is inspired by Kubernetes object model:
+Object structure is inspired by Kubernetes object model

 - Type: either an object or a list
 - Meta: common fields to all the objects e.g. name and UUID
 - Spec: specifices the desired configuration from cloud control plane